Data-Science-Community-SRM/Conjexure-A-Web-App-for-Stock-Market-Forecasting/Documentation.md

 For deployment of Conjexure as an interactive web app, the [Streamlit](https://www.streamlit.io) framework was chosen for its robustness and ease of scripting.
 You may go through the documentation for Streamlit [here.](https://docs.streamlit.io/en/stable/)

-Let's visualize the stock prices value for Alphabet Inc. (GOOGL)
+Let's visualize the stock prices value for Alphabet Inc. (GOOG)
 ![stock_high_prices](Images/stock_graph.png)

 As you can see from the above graph that it follows a upward trend overall.
 These are the stock values of Alphabet Inc. from 1st of April 2003 to 15th July 2023.